aws-samples/sample-aws-advanced-jdbc-wrapper-demo/README.md

 **Key Observation:** All operations (reads and writes) use the same Aurora writer endpoint, demonstrating standard JDBC behavior where everything hits the primary database.

-### 🔄 Step 4: Transform the application to use AWS JDBC Driver
+### 🔄 Step 4: Upgrade the application to use AWS JDBC Driver

-Now let's transform this application to use AWS JDBC Driver while maintaining the same functionality, adding cloud-native capabilities like fast failover.
+Now let's upgrde this application to use AWS JDBC Driver while maintaining the same functionality, adding fast failover.

 #### 4.1: Review the changes needed to use AWS JDBC Driver